Cocorote Municipality

 Cocorote is one of the 14 municipalities of the state of Yaracuy, Venezuela.
-The municipality is located in central Yaracuy, occupying an area of 135 km ² with a population of 35,668 inhabitants in 2001.
-The capital lies at Cocorote.
+The municipality is located in central Yaracuy, occupying an area of 135 km² with a population of 51,981 inhabitants as of 2019.
+The municipal seat is in Cocorote.
+Economically, the Cocorote relied on cocoa bean, playing a role in the illicit cocoa trade between local producers and Dutch commercial networks operating through Tucacas and Curaçao, utilising the waterways through the Yaracuy River.